Alex Pareene

+Early life

+Pareene grew up in south Minneapolis, Minnesota, and graduated from Minneapolis South High School, where he wrote for the school's newspaper and took part in the extracurricular theater program.
+He attended New York University to study playwriting, but later dropped out.

 Career

-Pareene grew up in south Minneapolis and graduated from Minneapolis South High School, where he wrote for the school's newspaper and took part in the extracurricular theater program.
-Pareene attended New York University to study playwriting, but later dropped out.
 Pareene began his career writing a blog entitled "Buck Hill."

 In January 2006 he started writing for the Washington, D.C. political gossip blog Wonkette, then a part of Gawker Media, before he moved to their main web property Gawker in October 2007.
 In April 2010 he left Gawker to write about politics for the online news magazine Salon.
 In their farewell post, the Gawker staff wrote of Pareene, "His writing is hysterical, his voice is unique, and his political mind is finely tuned into the idiocies and hypocrisies of our crumbling democracy."
 He later joined First Look Media to launch the blog Racket with Matt Taibbi.
 In January 2015, he rejoined Gawker Media.
 He was Gawker's editor-in-chief from October 2015 to August 2016, when the site ended operations.

-Pareene later served as a senior editor at Deadspin and editor-in-chief of Splinter News before becoming a staff writer at The New Republic in 2019.
-As of 2022, he publishes a newsletter on Substack called "The AP (Alex Pareene) Newsletter".
+Pareene later served as a senior editor at Deadspin and editor-in-chief of Splinter News, before becoming a staff writer at The New Republic in 2019.
+As of 2022, he publishes "The AP (Alex Pareene) Newsletter".